ocornut/imgui/docs/FAQ.md

 - Looking for fun?
 The [ImDrawList coding party 2020](https://github.com/ocornut/imgui/issues/3606) thread is full of "don't do this at home" extreme uses of the ImDrawList API.

 ##### [Return to Index](#index)

 ---

+### About Multi-Threading

+A same Dear ImGui context may be not used from multiple threads in parallel.

+If you want to use a same context within parallel tasks for occasional debug purpose, consider using a lock.

+If you want to submit contents from a main/update thread but render Dear ImGui output in a dedicated render thread, you'll need to stage `ImDrawData` and texture requests.
+See the `ImDrawDataSnapshot` and `ImTextureQueue` helpers in [imgui_threaded_rendering](https://github.com/ocornut/imgui_club#imgui_threaded_rendering).
+Also see topics with [label: multi-threading](https://github.com/ocornut/imgui/issues?q=label%3Amulti-threading).

+If you use multiple Dear ImGui contexts and want to use them from multiple threads, you need to `#define GImGui` to become a TLS variable (see details near the definition of `GImGui`.
+If you need to display multiple contexts simultaneously, consider using [imgui_multicontext_compositor](https://github.com/ocornut/imgui_club#imgui_multicontext_compositor).
+Also see topics with [label: multi-contexts](https://github.com/ocornut/imgui/issues?q=label%3Amulti-contexts).

+There is a script/patch to make the API take an explicit context pointer: [#5856](https://github.com/ocornut/imgui/pull/5856).
+It is presently unmaintained and likely to easy to update.
+It has been decided that the change is not currently worth applying to main-line but maybe will be in a future version.

+---